Best Compact Pistol Lights for Low-Light Use

 Battery vs Rechargeable

 CR123 batteries (TLR-7A, X300) are reliable and long-lasting.
 Rechargeable lights (Olight) are convenient but batteries degrade over time.
-For defensive guns, we prefer replaceable CR123 batteries.
+For competition and training, we prefer replaceable CR123 batteries for consistency.

 Our Recommendation

-The Streamlight TLR-7A is the best pistol light for most CCW setups.
-At 500 lumens, it's bright enough for any defensive scenario without being excessive.
-It's compact enough for concealed carry, reliable, and has excellent holster support.
-The price ($120-140) makes it accessible.
+The Streamlight TLR-7A is the best compact pistol light for most training and competition use.
+At 500 lumens, it's bright enough for indoor range work without being excessive.
+It's compact, reliable, and has excellent holster support.

-For duty or larger carry guns, the Surefire X300U-A is worth the upgrade.
+For larger pistols or outdoor use, the Surefire X300U-A is worth the upgrade.
 The 1,000 lumens and legendary reliability make it the gold standard.

 For related content, see our Streamlight TLR-7A Review and TLR-7X Review.